By Sean Hanley and Jerrad Hall

 In the post-pandemic business environment, cyber attacks are one of the top financial threats to businesses large and small.
 As digital initiatives are accelerated and remote work becomes a permanent fixture for many companies, cyber risk management will be a top priority for finance leaders and their teams.

-As the coming years unfold, the role of the CFO will continue to evolve beyond traditional responsibilities and expertise.
+As the coming years unfold, the CFO role will continue to evolve beyond traditional responsibilities and expertise.
 Financial prowess must be combined with leadership skills, digital savvy, and a commitment to the powerful data analytics of the future.

-As business functions converge to facilitate integration and transparency, the CFO will play a pivotal role in overall strategy and decision-making and will drive transformation and digital fluency—not only in the finance function but throughout the entire organization.
+As business functions converge to facilitate integration and transparency, the CFO will play a pivotal role in both the future of finance and the trajectory of business.
+Their impact will extend from overall business strategy and decision-making to driving transformation and digital fluency, not only in the finance function but throughout the entire organization.

 Watch our webinar, “Fueling Growth through Digital Enablement” to get insight and advice on finance transformation from Vaco thought leaders and finance industry veterans.